[Exclusive] Internal memo: EU navies to police Libya migration for years

 But if the irony prickles Turkey, amid old bilateral tensions, then Turkey, a Nato member, is also behaving strangely for a Western ally.

-Turkey is pouring arms into Libya in a geopolitical tug-of-war over the strategic and oil-rich country, involving also the EU's Mediterranean powers, Russia, and Gulf Arab states.
+Turkey is pouring arms into Libya in a tug-of-war over the strategic and oil-rich country, involving also the EU's Mediterranean powers, Russia, and Gulf Arab states.

-Irini can't share data with Nato, because of Turkish objections, in a minor bug, the EU diplomats noted.
+Irini can't share data with Nato, because of Turkish objections on Cyprus, in a minor bug, the EU diplomats noted.

 And Turkish vessels elbow their way through the EU cordon, making Irini look silly, they warned.